 Two influential "televangelists", Jerry Falwell and Pat Robertson, helped form an organization called the Moral Majority.

-Believed in literal interpretation of the Bible and absolute standards of right and wrong.
+Believed in the literal interpretation of the Bible and absolute standards of right and wrong.

-Sought return to "family values" (e.g., reduce the nation's high divorce rate, lower the number of out-of-wedlock births, encourage individual responsibility, and revive bygone era of prosperity and patriotism.
+Sought a return to "family values" (e.g., reduce the nation's high divorce rate, lower the number of out-of-wedlock births, encourage individual responsibility, and revive bygone era of prosperity and patriotism).